Digimon: Yuen Wong Yu manhua

-A Chinese manhua was written and drawn by Yuen Wong Yu (余 遠鍠 Yu Yuen-wong), who based its storyline on the television series.
+A Chinese manhua was written and drawn by Yuen Wong Yu, who based its storyline on the television series.
 This adaptation covers Digimon Adventure in five volumes, Digimon Adventure 02 in two, Digimon Tamers in four, and Digimon Frontier in three.
 The original stories are heavily abridged, though on rare occasions events play out differently from the anime.
 The Chinese-language version was published by Rightman Publishing Ltd. in Hong Kong.
 Yu also wrote D-Cyber.

 Two English versions were also released.
 The first one was published by Chuang Yi in Singapore.
 The second one, which was adapted by Lianne Sentar, was released by Tokyopop in North America.

 The three volumes for Digimon Frontier have been released by Chuang Yi in English.
 These have not been released by TOKYOPOP in North America or Europe.
 However, the Chuang Yi releases of Digimon Frontier were distributed by Madman Entertainment in Australia.